JalenBrown11/jalenbrown_web102_prework/README.md

 ## Notes

-The question were a challenge somewhat due to some vague questions but overall good activities.
-Besides the questions, reading through the code was also good but I'd sometimes miss seeing a variable or earlier explaination.
+The questions for some of the challenges were difficult due to some being vague but overall the questions were engaging activities.
+Besides the questions, reading through the code was fun but I'd sometimes miss seeing a variable or earlier explaination causing some issues.
+In summary, the treasure hunt was interesting in how it incorporated web development with some trivia for learning!

 ## License